Pamblam/jSQL/README.md

  - Easier than alternatives
  - Support for SELECT statements
  - Method chaining alternative to SQL syntax
+ - Data sorting via the ORDER BY clause

 ### Goals
  - Support for CREATE, UPDATE, INSERT  statements
  - Faster than alternatives
  - Support for (semi) persistent storage
- - ORDER BY caluse on SELECT (Data sorting)
  - Storage and querying of all native javascript types
  - Typecasting data depending on it's column type